Back to Blogs

 Computer Vision

-Active learning has numerous applications in computer vision, where it can be used to reduce the amount of labeled data needed to train models for a variety of tasks.
+Active learning has numerous applications in computer vision, where it can be used to reduce the amount of labeled data needed to train models for various tasks.

 Image Classification